garyjh126/MLFYP_Project/README.md

  ![alt text](screenshots/Tkinter_display.png "Tkinter Display (A work in progress)")

+# Background

+Poker is recognised as the quintessential game of imperfect information.
+Researchers around the world have explored the depths of problems associated with solving such games and only a handful have been successful in applying their methods to the game of poker.
+The recent success of researchers sparked global interest and serves as the context for building a poker bot in today’s climate.
+Contained in this project report will be a discussion about the research carried out in solving the game of Limit Texas Hold’em and a personal pursuit in building a bot that can do something similar.
+The main purpose of this project is to test applications of deep reinforcement learning methods on an imperfect information environment, to derive results, and hopefully build an intelligent poker bot in the process.

 ## Cepheus – AI playing Limit Texas Hold’em Poker

 Even though the titles of the research papers claim solving poker – formally it was essentially solved.
-Essentially solving Heads Up Limit* Texas Hold’em meant researchers were able to come up with an approximation (indistinguishable from original one for human during a lifetime) of a strategy profile called Nash Equilibrium.
+Essentially solving Heads Up Limit* Texas Hold’em meant researchers were able to come up with an approximation (indistinguishable from original one for human during a lifetime) of a strategy profile coined 'Nash Equilibrium'.
 In two person zero-sum games playing a strategy from a Nash Equilibrium is also the best any player can do in case of no knowledge of his opponent’s strategy.

 ## DeepStack